charliekranz/aishling_dreammarket/README.md

 - __Brand and Navigation Bar__

-  - The brand and navigation bar displays the site name and gives users the ability to navigate throughout the site
+  - The brand and navigation bar displays the site name and gives users the ability to search, sort and navigate throughout the site
   - The navigation bar displays navigation options based on the users's current state
-    - Logged-in Users will see the My Profile, Product Management and Logout Options under Mt Account tab (Login and Register options will be hidden)
+  - Logged-in Users will see the My Profile, Product Management and Logout Options under My Account tab (Login and Register options will be hidden)
   - Logged-out Users will see the Signup and Login options under Account tab (Logout, My Profile and Product Management will be hidden)
   - The Shop Basket will show any items added and Current Total Cost of those items
+  - The Toats Messages (Alerts) Appear in the Upper right hand section of screen

 - __Home Page__

   - The Homepage welcomes the user and highlights some Dream Products via the carousel
   - It allows users to immediately engage with Shop via Shop Now button

 - __Dreams Page__

-  - xxx
+  - Lists all Dream Products and allows for sub-category sorting
+  - Category and Rating information is presented
+  - Each Product has a Product Detail View allowing user to add a specific quantity to Basket
+  - Superusers can Edit or Delete Products

 - __Ingredients Page__

-  - xxx
+  - Lists all Ingredient Products and allows for sub-category sorting
+  - Category and Rating information is presented
+  - Each Product has a Product Detail View allowing user to add a specific quantity to Basket
+  - Superusers can Edit or Delete Products

 - __Equipment Page__

-  - xxx
+  - Lists all Equipment Products and allows for sub-category sorting
+  - Category and Rating information is presented
+  - Each Product has a Product Detail View allowing user to add a specific quantity to Basket
+  - Superusers can Edit or Delete Products

 - __Everything Page__

+  - Lists all Products and allows for sub-category sorting (Price, Rating and Category)
+  - Category and Rating information is presented
+  - Each Product has a Product Detail View allowing user to add a specific quantity to Basket
+  - Superusers can Edit or Delete Products

+- __Updates Page__

-  - xxx
+  - Includes About information
+  - Includes Updates / Posts section

-- __About Page__
+- __Admin Page__

+  - Allowes superusers to administer:
+    - Products
+    - Categories
+    - Users
+    - Posts
+    - Email Addresses
-  - xxx
+    - Comments

 ### Features Left to Implement

--
+- I'd like to add READ MORE function to Posts and allow Admins to administer Posts from a view within the website itself
+- I'd also like to add Comment Functionality so users can respond to Posts
+- Would alos like to allow logged-in users to rate products

 ## Technologies used